-Given the popularity, everyone wants to be a designer bride.
-Yes, not getting your favourite designer bridal outfit can be a nightmare, but there are some ‘genuine’ issues that make a ‘bride to be’ toss and turn at night.
-Blame it on the drama, stress, endless pressure to look great or the just the nasty hormones, the planning for the happiest day of your life seems like going down the drain.
-This, my friend, is just fear and anxiety, and given it engulfs one before a wedding, the whole episode is given the name of pre-bridal blues.
-Some of these pre- bridal blues don’t fade easily even after the wedding.
+Given its popularity, everyone wants to be a designer bride.
+Not getting your favorite designer bridal outfit can be a nightmare.
+Apart from the pressure to look good, there are some genuine issues that make a “bride to be” toss and turn at night.
+Blame it on the drama, stress, or just the nasty hormones, but planning for the “happiest day of your life” may seem like the hardest thing ever.

 3. The bridal look anxiety

 Television shows on bridal couture these days make you feel so conscious about your appearance, making you believe that unless you have that professional makeover, you can never look your best.
 It takes a great amount of assurance from your near ones to feel satisfied with your looks, even after you have gone through the whole process.

 From your waistline to your hair, teeth and complexion, everything starts making you jittery about your look in the wedding album.
 It’s no surprise that body image issues can lead to depression before the wedding.

 4. The anxiety over marriage

 As soon as you are engaged, you have two kinds of well-wishers, those who will give you the picture of a happily-ever-after (the size of this group will be negligible), and the others who will have loads of marital advice for you.
 Most of this advice will continue pouring in way past your bachelorette party.

 Thus, unintentionally, you start getting anxiety over the whole idea of marriage, which will make you perturbed.
 You start doubting whether your partner and your are perfect marriage material.